xxc3nsoredxx/xxc3nsoredxx/stupid_benchmark/README.md

 All testing was done in bash.
 Runtime was collected using "real time" from bash's `time` command or approximated using the stopwatch on my phone.
 Memory usage was from the "Virtual Memory Size" column in `top(1)`.
+Not all of this memory was necessarily used, but it's what the process wanted, so I'm using it as a "worst case".

 ### Data
 The test itself is simple: create a file with a bunch of text and run a regerx replace on it.